slerman12/UnifiedML2old/README.md

 ## :runner: Running The Code

-To start a train session, once set up/installed:
+To start a train session, once installed:

 ```
 python Run.py